 <item>

-<guid isPermaLink="true">https://connect.makerpipe.com/art-music-8ubyg53k/post/sets-and-props-fOqt591BY9OIpId</guid>
+<guid isPermaLink="true">https://connect.makerpipe.com/business-improvement-vhti65hd/post/document-builds-using-cad-software-nljdM5HXnoXnBgt</guid>

 </item>